bixb922/crank-organ/doc-software/README.md

 ```

 If there is an entry marked ERROR or EXCEPTION, there is some problem to be solved.
 Please report as issue.

+Now connect with WiFi and use a browser to use the software.
+See below, there are several options to connect with WiFi.
+The first connection must be done to the Access Point provided by the microcontroller.
+Search the WiFi access points (WiFi networks) available on your PC or cell phone and connect to esp32s3.
+Enter http://esp32s3.local in your browser and wait for the main menu page to show.

 # WiFi capabilities
 You connect to the controller with a browser (Chrome or Firefox) via WiFi.